-Beginning in the mid-eighties, there have been continued actions by companies to acquire or merge with other companies.
+Beginning in the mid-eighties, there has been continued actions by companies to acquire or merge with other companies.
 This led to companies having multiple sites with expert talent.
 When development projects are initiated, the talent needs to work together in a distributed yet effective manner.
 In the early days of code sharing, this would often be done via tapes and disk.
-Then FTP (file transfer protocol) or similar protocols came into existence, which allowed for sending or retrieving bundles of files via the network.
+Then file transfer protocol (FTP) or similar protocols came into existence, which allowed for sending or retrieving bundles of files via the network.
 With the advent of high bandwidth networks, this has allowed the possibility of real-time sharing of files without the need of transporting or sending the files.
 Personnel simply logged into a system from their remote site.
-However, while the network is broader than before, serious throughput and performance issues continue too exist.
+However, while the network is broader than before, serious throughput and performance issues continue to exist.

-Around year 2000, companies not only need all of their own company talent accessible to code, but there began a huge push in the industry to utilize low cost resources (e.g., developers and testers) from countries like India.
-This drive to lower cost has lead to a rapid increase in distributed development.
+Around year 2000, companies not only needed their own company talent accessible to code, but there also began a huge push in the industry to utilize low cost resources (e.g., developers and testers) from countries like India.
+This drive to lower cost has led to a rapid increase in distributed development.
 Based on a 2003 survey of IT executives, the number of companies outsourcing applications to offshore service providers was expected to grow by 50% in 2004, with 35% of all users to outsource some piece of IT to offshore resources.
 This expectation has become a reality particularly with India.

 Distributed development, as many of us know, is upon us.
 It is important for us to focus on how we can manage the distributed nature of projects.
 While there are many aspects to managing a distributed development project, this article will guide you through an approach for ensuring you have selected the appropriate distributed code access technology based on your distributed development needs.